Safer Barnsley Partnership

 Litter campaign - Dearne Area Council - Dearne North, Dearne South

 We took into account the results from the area council's community listening event, and listened to elected members' concerns.
 The area team concluded that education was needed around littering and fly-tipping in the Dearne.
-Both issues had worsened during COVID-19 due to reduced workers.

 The aim was to educate the community and reduce the amount of litter in the area.
 We did this by: